Arkane Studios

 Arkane Studios SASU is a French video game developer based in Lyon.
-It was founded in 1999, and released its first game, Arx Fatalis, in 2002.
-The studio has created the popular Dishonored series as well as developing Prey (2017), Deathloop (2021) and Redfall (2023).
-Marvel's Blade is under development.
+Founded in 1999, it released its first game, Arx Fatalis, in 2002.
+The studio is best known for creating the Dishonored series and developing Deathloop, a standalone game set in the same universe.
+Its next game, Marvel's Blade, is in development as of early 2026.

-Besides Arkane Lyon, Arkane Studios also operated Arkane Studios LLC (traded as Arkane Austin) in Austin, Texas, from July 2006 until its closure in May 2024.
+Besides the Lyon location, Arkane Studios also operated Arkane Austin in Austin, Texas, from July 2006 until its closure in May 2024.

 History

 Founding

 Raphaël Colantonio had been part of the French offices of Electronic Arts (EA) during the 1990s, as part of the quality assurance and localisation team for some of Origin Systems' titles including System Shock.
 In the late 1990s, Colantonio noted there had been a change in EA as with the release of the PlayStation, the company had shown more interest in sports titles and eschewing non-sports titles from companies like Origin.
 Colantonio left the company, and after a brief time at Infogrames, was able to co-found Arkane with financial help from his uncle, with their first goal to make a second sequel to Ultima Underworld: The Stygian Abyss.
 Colantonio was among the eleven founders, of whom six were developers, when the company was established on 1 October 1999 in Lyon, France, with an investment of 1,150,000 French francs.